LGBTQ rights in Peru: Aymara people

-In the case of the Aymaras, who reside southwest of the Peruvian mountains, there are different opinions.
-According to the superstitions of certain sub-ethnic groups, they are also said to be an omen of bad luck.
-Although some communities have a certain degree of acceptance, respect and understanding of these people for their sexual orientation.
-In others, homosexuals were frequently considered special, magical beings, endowed with supernatural powers, recognized for their powers to be shamans.
+Attitudes varied among the Aymaras, who reside southwest of the Peruvian mountains.
+In the superstitions of certain sub-ethnic groups, homosexuals were considered an omen of bad luck.
+Some communities showed a degree of acceptance, respect, and understanding; in others, homosexuals were considered special, magical beings endowed with supernatural powers, and were recognized as shamans.

-Vicerroyal Era
+Viceroyalty era

 The cook Ño Juan José Cabezudo, popularly known as "el maricón" (First watercolor from the early 19th century by Pancho Fierro).

-With the arrival of the Hispanic conquistadors and the creation of the Viceroyalty of Peru, Christianity was introduced, in this case the Catholic religion, and with it the Inquisition, which at that time was already established in Europe.
-However, there were also some Spaniards, Creoles and mestizo homosexuals who, faced with the repressive laws of the time, practiced their sexual relations clandestinely, as in the other European overseas territories in America.
-This homosexual subculture was largely manifested in the capital of the Viceroyalty, the City of the Kings.
-A much-loved Lima character from the end of the viceregal era and the beginning of the Republic was Juan José Cabezudo, a famous Afro-Peruvian cook nicknamed "el maricón" or "eater."
+With the arrival of the Spanish conquistadors and the creation of the Viceroyalty of Peru, Catholicism was introduced, and with it the Inquisition.
+Some Spanish, Creole, and mestizo homosexuals, faced with the repressive laws of the time, conducted their relationships clandestinely, as in other European overseas territories in the Americas.
+This subculture was concentrated in the capital of the Viceroyalty, the City of the Kings.
+A much-loved Lima character from the end of the viceregal era and the beginning of the Republic was Juan José Cabezudo, a famous Afro-Peruvian cook nicknamed "el maricón".
 He was portrayed in two watercolors by Pancho Fierro and also in a daguerreotype by the Courret house.